 Exam Number: 2V0-620

-This text was not intended as a certification textbook; however the concepts needed to understand the vSphere 6 exam objectives are introduced in the text and corresponding activities.
-While not an exam based text, this book will lay a good vSphere foundation upon which a student can then take an advanced VMware course or boot camp to provide more in depth coverage of the exam objectives and the required technical skill needed to pass the exam.
-The following table shows the major vSphere 6 Foundations exam objectives along with the chapter and topical heading where that exam objective is introduced.
+This MindTap course was not intended as a certification course; however the concepts needed to understand the vSphere 6 exam objectives are introduced in the text and corresponding activities.
+While not an exam based course, this course will lay a good vSphere foundation upon which a student can then take an advanced VMware course or boot camp to provide more in depth coverage of the exam objectives and the required technical skill needed to pass the exam.
+The following table correlates the objectives for the vSphere 6 Foundations Exam sections to the modules and sections where they are covered in this MindTap MindTap course.

 vSphere 6 Foundations Exam Objective Coverage